vuongducphuong/documentation/content/applications/services/project/project_management.rst

 Project management
 ==================

-Odoo Project uses the **Kanban** project management system.
+Leansoft Project uses the **Kanban** project management system.
 This means all projects are broken down into tasks, which are categorized on a whiteboard according to what production phase they are in.

 .. admonition:: Did you know?